aeonSolutions/AeonLabs-PCB-Shields-RFID-NFC-RC522/README.md

-# AeonLabs-PCB-Shields-RFID-NFC-RC522
-AeonLabs-PCB-Shields-RFID-NFC-RC522

-# AeonLabs PCB Shields AC 85V-220V to DC 5.0V
+# AeonLabs PCB Shields RFID NFC RC522
- This is a pcb design for a AC220V 1A to DC 5V0 converter.
-With 220V fuse for increased safety.
+ This is a pcb design for a AeonLabs PCB Shields RFID NFC RC522.
 Suitable as a add-on design for any other KiCad project.

 *Don't forget to LIKE , SHARE and subscribe the free whatsApp group* and if you liked this PCB consider buying me a cup of coffee.
 Links below.